 Owner, Certified Ashiatsu Barefoot Massage Instructor

 In 2002 I began my barefoot journey, and I’ve never looked back!
-Three years later barefoot massage inspired me to go back to school to the Dr. Ida Rolf Institute in Boulder, CO and receive my Rolfing certification.
-I love structural work and being able to use my feet and adapt it to work with the fascia is incredible!
+Three years later barefoot massage inspired me to go back to school at the Dr. Ida Rolf Institute in Boulder, CO, and receive my Rolfing certification.
+I love structural work and being able to use my feet and adapt them to work with the fascia is incredible!
 In 2018, I completed my 168 hr Advanced Rolfing™️ certification.
 Learning barefoot bodywork has changed my life and extended my career beyond my wildest expectations!
 Read more about my experience in my blog 'Massage, Rolfing and Life Experiences'.

 I've been an Ashiatsu barefoot massage instructor for 12 years now and I love teaching other therapists the possibilities of barefoot massage.
 It's not easy, nor glamorous, and quite time-consuming.
 But it's extremely rewarding to help massage therapists find hope after they thought their career was over.
 Or to help breathe new life in a boring Swedish slumber massage practice for those fresh out of massage school.
 I also own and run Bull City Soles Massage and Bodywork studio where our therapists provide barefoot massage EVERY DAY.
 We have the experience to help you transform your practice into a full-time barefoot massage practice.
 Register now to begin YOUR ashiatsu massage training and get ready to be blown away!

 Is there a weight limit for your ashiatsu massage training?